thrasher-corp/gocryptotrader/.github/PULL_REQUEST_TEMPLATE.md

 Please describe the tests that you ran to verify your changes.
 Provide instructions so we can reproduce.
 Please also list any relevant details for your test configuration

+## Please also consider improving test coverage whilst working on a certain package

 - [ ] Test A
 - [ ] Test B